carloskaustin/carloskaustin/README.md

 ## About Me

 I'm currently sharpening my data skills as a master's candidate at Baruch College, majoring in business analytics with a concentration in data analytics.
 My professional journey began as a researcher at MDRC, where I studied the impact of policies and programs on people with low incomes.
 This role ignited my passion for using data to drive positive change.
+I am now continuing my journey in data at the MTA, where I analyze AI-powered camera enforcement systems and their impact on bus operations and transportation efficiency.

 ---